How to Identify Common Health Issues in Dogs Early? (2025)

 🚨 Emergency Signs in Dogs:

-• Difficulty breathing or gasping for air
+• Trouble breathing or gasping for air

 • Seizures or sudden collapse

-• Swollen, hard abdomen (sign of bloat)
+• Hard, swollen abdomen (sign of bloat)

-• Excessive vomiting or bloody diarrhea
+• Severe vomiting or bloody diarrhea

-• Sudden inability to walk or stand
+• Unexpected loss of ability to walk or stand

 How Often Should You Take Your Dog for Checkups?